mollohq/QmlNativeWebView/README.md

 # Custom WebView Qt/QML Component

 A lightweight custom WebView component for Qt/QML applications that utilizes the native OS-bundled WebView to display web content.
 This approach significantly reduces the application size by avoiding the need to bundle the full QtWebEngine.
+Repo is a full example application showing the usage.

 ## Features